RuaraidhCurr/Notes/SalesForce/Apex/Data types & Variables/Maps.md

 Map<Integer, List<Account>> m4 = new Map<Integer, List<Account>>{1 => accs};
 ```

-When working with [[SOQL & SOSL Queries#^869117]] queries, maps can be populated from the results returned by the SOQL query.
+When working with [[SOQL & SOSL Queries#^869117|SOQL]] queries, maps can be populated from the results returned by the [[SOQL & SOSL Queries#^869117|SOQL]] query.
 The map key must be declared with an ID String data type, and the map value must be declared as an sObject data type.
 ``` apex
 // Populate map from SOQL query
 Map<ID, Account> m = new Map<ID, Account>([SELECT Id, Name FROM Account LIMIT 10]);